petenorth/angular-5-example/README.md

-# Angular Example with Deployment to Openshift
+# Angular Example with Deployment to Openshift (RHEL based version)

 This project takes the output of ng create angular-example and adds the necessary software artifacts that enable a production grade deployment to Openshift.
-The container image deployed to Openshift is the output of the ng build command copied into a base Nginx image.
+The container image deployed to Openshift is the output of the ng build command is passed as the context for a s2i build using the `registry.access.redhat.com/rhscl/nginx-112-rhel7` builder image.

-NOTE - an alternative source to image based approach is also available (see README-s2i.md).
-The following files are ONLY used with the source to image approach:

-* .s2i/bin/assemble
-* openshift/chained-s2i.yml

 ## Prerequisites